GoogleCloudPlatform/jit-groups/doc/site/sources/docs/jitgroups-concepts.md

 ## JIT group

-A JIT group represents a job function or role, for example _prod-network-admins_ or _finance-datamart-readers_.
+A JIT group represents a job function or role, for example _Prod-Server-Admins_ or _Finance-Datamart-Readers_.
 The group bundles the IAM role bindings that users need to perform this job function or role, and defines the subset of users that are allowed to _join_ the group.

-As their name indicates, JIT groups are intended to be joined just-in-time:
+As their name indicates, JIT groups are intended to be joined _just-in-time_:

-+   As an administrator, you don't grant access to JIT groups on demand, just because users _might_ need certain access.
++   As an administrator, you don't add members to JIT groups in advance, just because users _might_ need certain access.
 +   Instead, you entitle users to join the group _just-in-time, when they need it_.

 Membership if a JIT group is always time-bound: